 Stay as close to the posted speed limit as possible.
 2-3 mph under maximum.
 Don't go over.

 Driving 35 in a 45 mph zone is too slow if you are clear.

 Move your head left and right when proceeding thru any intersection.

+Scan at trail crossings and RR tracks.
 Look at your rear and side mirrors frequently.
 Scan at the round a bouts all the way down the side streets.

 When the examiner asks you to change lanes only do so if you are safe.
 Don’t cut anyone off in the next lane.
-Do not change lanes unless you are clear and safe.

 Check mirrors first, Signal for approx 100 feet or several seconds.

 You should turn your head over the shoulder to check the blind spot in the side rear windows.

 Leave signal on for a count of 3 when you get into your lane before cancelling.

 Right Turn on Red (RTOR)